space-physics/ionosphereAI/README.md

 * PNG figure plot of the number of auroral detections per video frame sampled
 * HDF5 file of the data in the PNG plot (so that you can use another program to extract the GB of interesting data from TB file

 This program is specifically designed for .DMCdata video files in a proprietary binary format from the HiST project.
-It is trivial to adapt the program to ingest AVI, NetCDF, and many other formats--just email mhirsch@bu.edu.
+It is trivial to adapt the program to ingest AVI, NetCDF, and many other formats--just contact me.

 Prerequisities:
 Python 2.7, suggest Anaconda or Miniconda for ease of installing prereqs, but any Python 2.7 should be fine on any operating system.